 One-Piece » Most inexpensive and not recommended

 A one-piece golf ball is the simplest construction available.
-Designed mainly for beginners and use at driving ranges, this construction is rarely used as a playing ball.
+Designed mainly for beginners and use at driving ranges this construction is rarely used as a playing ball.
 One-piece golf balls are made form a solid sphere of Surlyn with dimples moulded in.
 These balls are inexpensive and do not give the distance of other construction due to their lower compression – hence their use at driving ranges in vast quantities.

-Large solid rubber core provides a lot of velocity off the club face
+Large solid rubber core provides a lot of velocity off the clubface

-Firm Surlyn and plastic covers are common
+Firm Sand plastic covers are common

 Performance can be altered by changing the size and hardness of the core

 Low spin helps reduce slices and hooks and promotes a straighter ball flight

 The most common ball, making up roughly 50 percent of the market